Reigate: Transport and communications

 The new route was completed the following year and the old road via Nutley Lane was blocked at Colley Hill.
 In 1808, a second turnpike to the north was opened to Purley via Merstham.
 The new trust was required to pay £200 per year to the owners of the Reigate Hill road, in compensation for lost tolls.

-Two significant improvements to the road network in the town centre took place in the early nineteenth century.
+Two improvements were made to the road network in the town centre in the early 19th century.
 Firstly, in 1815, the Wray Stream, was culverted to improve the drainage and road surface of Bell Street.
-Secondly, a tunnel, the first road tunnel in England, was constructed at the expense of John Cocks, 1st Earl Somers the lord of the manor.
+Secondly, Reigate Tunnel, the first road tunnel in England, was constructed at the expense of John Cocks, 1st Earl Somers, the lord of the manor.
 Opened in 1823, it runs beneath the castle and links Bell Street to London Road.
 It enabled road traffic to bypass the tight curves at the west end of the town centre, but is now only used by pedestrians.
 The Borough Council became responsible for local roads on its formation in 1865.
 The final tolls were removed from the turnpikes in 1881.

-The first station to serve Reigate area was at Hooley, Earlswood and opened in 1841.
+The first station to serve Reigate area, on Hooley Lane near Earlswood, opened in 1841.
 The following year, the South Eastern Railway opened the railway station at Redhill, which was initially named Reigate Junction.
 The railway line through Reigate was constructed by the Reading, Guildford and Reigate Railway and opened in 1849.
 It was designed to provide an alternative route between the west of England and the Channel ports, and serving intermediate towns was a secondary concern.
 Electrification of the section of line from Reigate to Redhill was completed on 1 January 1933.